mindlink/OrleansPersistentStream-MissingEvents/README.md

 We've used MemoryStreams here to show the issue, but in our actual code we've written a custom stream provider which uses a SimpleQueueCache.
 It's not rewindable so we don't use Consumer stream tokens on Subscribe at all.

-## Suggested fix
-Intercept the grain call to perform the handshake between the PersistentStreamPullingAgent and the consumer.
-As the call completes, enqueue a job on the PersistentStreamPullingAgent scheduling queue to notify the consumer that the handshake has completed.

-This works because:
-1) The scheduled job will run after the current PersistentStreamPullingAgent turn has completed (i.e. after the handshake grain call has returned and been processed)
-2) The notification to the consumer grain will be run on the consumer's turn queue, and can be used to perform any necessary continuation logic.

 ## Repro
 This project uses two grains to re-create the race condition described above: